microsoft/coyote/docs/tutorials/first-concurrency-unit-test.md

 better is that if a bug is uncovered, Coyote allows you to deterministically reproduce it every single time.

-Now run your test under the control of Coyote, _without changing a single line of code_.
+Now run your test under the control of Coyote.
 First use Coyote to rewrite the assembly:

 ```plain
 coyote rewrite .\AccountManager.dll